SapientSapiens/capstone1project-2025-mlz/README.md

     pip install -r requirements.txt

  9\.
-In your virtual environment, form within the project directory, run the jupyter notebook

-    jupyter notebook
+After the model training is over and model conversion from keras to tflite is complete, you would need numpy version 1.23.1 and tflite_runtime.
+So you need to isntall them
+     at that point of time (in my case, I did that from the notebook_tflite_Service.ipynb itself!)

+       pip install numpy==1.23.1

+       pip install --no-deps --extra-index-url https://google-coral.github.io/py-repo/tflite_runtime

 ## Reproducibility ##

  1\.
-Use one of the links (you got when started the Jupyter notebook) in the browser to open the Jupyter notebook .
-From the Jupyter notebook GUI, you can open my notebooks **notebook_EDA.ipynb** and **notebook_Training.ipynb** and **notebook_tflite_service.ipynb** in the project directory and review it.
+Form within the project directory, run the jupyter notebook.
+From the Jupyter notebook GUI, you can open my notebooks **notebook_EDA.ipynb** and **notebook_Training.ipynb** and **notebook_tflite_service.ipynb** in the project directory and review them.
 Note: before running notebook_Training.ipynb remove the train, test & val folders inside the **dataset** directory, as the running the notebook re-creates them.

+    jupyter notebook

  2\.
 From inside the project directory at WSL, kindly run the **train.py** script to train model on the image dataset at the train & val folders inside the **dataset** directory which is under the project directory and save the best validation accuracy model(s) as describe in the section ***Exporting the Training Notebook to Script*** above